 🤳 Scraping social media and e-commerce remains on top

 Web scraping of social media and e-commerce websites is expected to remain popular in 2023.
 According to our own research with data from Apify Store, despite the partial introduction of more logins and antibot protections on these websites, web scraping of Instagram, Facebook, and other social media is still in high demand for market research, brand monitoring, and sentiment analysis.
+Analyzing the data can also help marketers determine the best time to post on social media, ensuring that their content reaches the maximum number of people.
 Similarly, e-commerce scraping is also expected to remain popular as businesses are still interested in gathering data on competitors, prices, and product information.

 However, scraping these websites is becoming increasingly difficult, as many social media websites are now requiring logins to access their data, making it harder for scrapers to gather the desired information.
 E-commerce websites are instead leading with more sophisticated anti-scraping measures.